runpod/docs/docs/get-started/referrals.md

 ## Support

 If you have any questions or need assistance with the referral or template programs, [please contact](https://contact.runpod.io/hc/en-us/requests/new) the RunPod support team.

+RunPod allows referrers to keep the earnings made before activation once they meet the eligibility criteria and are accepted into the program.